Dobrinka Tabakova

 composer

-Born in Sofia in 1991, Svetlin Hristov studied piano at the Prof. Vesselin Stoyanov National School of Arts in Ruse in the class of the renowned piano teacher Evgeny Zhelyazkov.
+Born in Sofia in 1991, Svetlin Hristov studied piano at the Prof. Vesselin Stoyanov National School of Arts in Ruse in the renowned piano teacher Evgeny Zhelyazkov’s class.
 He subsequently graduated from the Prof. Pancho Vladigerov National Academy of Music in Sofia with a triple major in piano – in the class of Prof. Dr. Atanas Kurtev, composition – in the class of Prof. Velislav Zaimov, and orchestral conducting – in the class of Prof. Plamen Djurov and Assoc.
 Prof. Georgi Patrikov.
 In 2015-2016, he specialized in piano at the P. I. Tchaikovsky Moscow Conservatory in the class of Alexander Vershinin, while in 2020-2021, he specialized in orchestral conducting at the University of Music in Vienna in the class of Prof. Simeon Pironkov.

 Svetlin Hristov has attended master classes in piano with Evgeny Bozhanov, Lyudmil Angelov, Bozhidar Noev, Maria Gambaryan, Pavel Egorov, Mamiko Suda, and Natalia Deeva; in orchestral conducting with Georgi Dimitrov and Uroš Lajovic; and in choral conducting with Markus Utz, Denis Rouger, and Yuval Weinberg.

-Hristov has won prizes from the following piano competitions: Hopes, Talents, Masters, Dobrich/Albena, BG (2008), Franz Schubert, Ruse, BG (2009, 2011), Carl Filtsch, Sibiu, Romania (2009), Chopin, Varna, BG (2010), Scriabin-Rachmaninoff, Sofia (2012), and Classics and Modernity, Stara Zagora, BG (2014).
+Svetlin Hristov has won prizes from the following piano competitions: Hopes, Talents, Masters in Dobrich/Albena (Bulgaria, 2008), Franz Schubert, Ruse (Bulgaria, 2009, 2011), Carl Filtsch, Sibiu (Romania, 2009), Chopin, Varna (Bulgaria, 2010), Scriabin-Rachmaninoff, Sofia (Bulgaria, 2012), and Classics and Modernity, Stara Zagora (Bulgaria, 2014).

 His music has been performed at the ppIANISIMO festival in Sofia (2015, 2019), the Plovdiv Fresh Festival (2017, 2019), and in concert programs across Bulgaria, Croatia, and Russia.
-In 2019, his Monologue for Four was selected to represent Bulgaria in the youth category of the International Rostrum of Composers in Argentina.
+In 2019, his Monologue for Four was selected to represent Bulgaria in the International Rostrum of Composers youth category in Argentina.
 In 2021, he won the award for best film music for the short film Good Night, Lilly (dir.
 Petar Valchev) at the On the Beach International Festival in Sozopol.
 In 2022, he performed a program of his own music at the Prof. Pancho Vladigerov National Academy of Music with the support of the National Culture Fund of Bulgaria.

 Peter Kerkelov